LaMitaOne/Flowmotion/README.md

 - Pinterest-like masonry layout
 - Animated appearance (slide-in, “falling” effect on clear/page change)
 - Select / focus item and move or zoom it into a target rect
 - HotTrack & HotZoom hover effects
+- Dragging selected
 - Threaded Animation
 - Smooth transitions, similar in spirit to TMS GUIMotions but much lighter
 - Works on Delphi 7 and Delphi 11.3 here, so probably on any Delphi almost